Automated, robust apt-get mirror selection for Debian and Ubuntu

 Publishing apt-mirror-updater to the world is my attempt to contribute to this situation instead of complaining in bug trackers (see above) where no robust and automated solution is emerging (at the time of writing).
 Who knows, maybe some day these issues will be resolved by moving logic similar to what I’ve implemented here into apt-get itself.
 Of course it would also help if mirror updates were atomic…

 The latest version of apt-mirror-updater is available on PyPI and GitHub.
-The documentation is hosted on Read the Docs.
+The documentation is hosted on Read the Docs and includes a changelog.
 For bug reports please create an issue on GitHub.
-If you have questions, suggestions, etc. feel free to send me an e-mail at firstname.lastname@example.org.
+If you have questions, suggestions, etc. feel free to send me an e-mail at email@example.com.

 Download the file for your platform.
 If you're not sure which to choose, learn more about installing packages.